-Over the course of the ten months we were filming the Otter Farm episode for Grand Designs, the Irebuild team made our time on site a sheer delight.
+Over the course of the ten months we were filming the Otter Farm episode for Grand Designs, Phill Ireland and his team made our time on site a sheer delight.
 I couldn’t have met a nicer, happier and more skilled bunch of guys.
-I was knocked out by the way they operate – there aren’t many builders who approach the job like they do, and you can absolutely trust their expertise and advice.Claire Liasko, Director
+I was knocked out by the way they operate – there aren’t many builders who approach the job like they do, and you can absolutely trust their expertise and advice.Claire Lasko, Director

-Our architect put us in touch with Irebuild.
-To our amazement, Irebuild said that nothing from the house would be wasted and just about everything could be recycled.
+Our architect put us in touch with Phill Ireland.
+To our amazement, Phill said that nothing from the house would be wasted and just about everything could be recycled.
 It was the best reaction we could have hoped for.
 The house was 28 years old, had once been a nursing home before it became a residential property and it was a relief to hear that parts of it would be going to help other projects that Irebuild had in mind.

-The Irebuild team were extremely efficient – we were given a written programme setting out the weekly objectives so we were aware of what would be happening.
-The demolition of the house took about five weeks and was painstakingly taken apart by the Irebuild team.
+Phill’s team was extremely efficient – we were given a written programme setting out the weekly objectives so we were aware of what would be happening.
+The demolition of the house took about five weeks and was painstakingly taken apart by Phill’s team.
 They were always on time and worked extremely hard.
 They were only too happy to explain where everything was going, from the roof tiles to the dado rails, the bricks to the floor boards.
 Absolutely everything that was part of that house was to have a use somewhere else.
 We were even able to keep some stained glass for ourselves, which we are incorporating into our new home.

 As a timber man who is passionate about the environment and using materials from sustainable sources, who has spent years building low carbon footprint dwellings and developments.
 It is very important to me that my contractors understand the products they are using, have sympathy for impact on the surrounding countryside and a strong work ethic.
 As a businessman it is important that projects are delivered on time, within budget and to a high standard.